 of Historic Places in 1975.
 One of the most famous lighthouses in Florida, its long and exciting history makes its name appropriate for our chapter.

 On February 26, 1967, the National Society Daughters of the American Colonists placed an historic marker

 In 1891, Seminole Indians Cypress Tiger, Jimmy Gopher, and Billy Stuart, allowed William Henry Jackson, of the Detroit Publishing Company, to photograph them standing on the dock of the Jupiter & Lake Worth Railway, better known as the "Celestial Railroad" for it's stops at Jupiter, Mars, Venus and Juno.
 This railroad was used to transport passengers from Jupiter to Lake Worth (a fresh water lake) 7 ½ miles south, where they continued their travel by inland water.
 Jupiter Lighthouse is seen across the river with the Assistant Lighthouse Keeper's quarters to the left and Head Keeper Captain James Armour's new quarters to the right of the lighthouse.
 (Photo courtesy of Detroit Publishing Company.)

 Do you think your Patriot Ancestor is already recognized by NSDAR?
 If you find him or her on our chapter list of ancestors, we can certainly help you.
-We invite you to inquire about membership in NSDAR by contacting Jupiter Lighthouse Chapter Regent, Beth Hanlon, with your questions.
+We invite you to inquire about membership in NSDAR by contacting Jupiter Lighthouse Chapter Regent, Kim Brown, with your questions.

 Web hyperlinks to non-DAR sites are not the responsibility of the NSDAR, the state organizations, or individual DAR chapters.